Liberal Party of New York: Decline

 The Liberals broke with the Democrats at the presidential level for the first time in the 1980 election.
 The party gave its ballot line to John B. Anderson instead of Carter.
 Javits also ran as a Liberal in the senatorial election after losing the Republican nomination to Al D'Amato.
 Anderson and Javits both lost, but their vote totals were greater than the Republican margin of victory.
 The party was accused of selling its endorsement to Daniel Patrick Moynihan for $100,000 in the 1982 U.S. Senate election.

 Rudy Giuliani received the party's nomination in the 1989 and 1993 New York City mayoral elections.
 The New York Times criticized their endorsement as "little more than a political tool" and the "work of one wily politician", Harding.
 Giuliani won the 1993 election due to the votes he received on the Liberal ballot line.
 A Liberal was made deputy mayor in Giuliani's administration and 23 Liberals received appointments.
 Two of Harding's sons also received positions.
 The Liberal vote fell to 71,017, a small number over the 50,000 needed to retain ballot access, despite supporting Cuomo's successful campaign in the 1990 gubernatorial election.

+Running on the Liberal and Good Government party lines, Melinda Katz won election to the New York State Assembly in 1994, defeating local Democratic district leader and Queens Democratic Party candidate Michael Cohen.
 The party ran an independent campaign with Betsy McCaughey for governor in the 1998 election, but only received 77,915 votes.
 The party's position as the left-of-center and pro-labor party was being taken by the Working Families Party.
 The WFP received more votes than the Liberals in the 2000 presidential and U.S. Senate elections.

 H. Carl McCall, the Democratic nominee in the 2002 gubernatorial election, announced that he would not accept the party's nomination.
 McCall stated that Harding and the Liberals were "an embarrassment to New York's political life".
 The Liberals gave their nomination to Andrew Cuomo, who dropped out and endorsed McCall.
 Cuomo remained on the ballot, but did not campaign.
 The Liberals lost their ballot access after receiving 15,761 votes.
 David Dinkins, who lost to Giuliani, said that he was "glad they are out of business".
 The party closed its office in 2003 and the Policy Committee dissolved.
 The Liberal Party also suffered allegations of corruption and of abandoning its liberal roots in favor of a system of patronage and nepotism – Harding relatives were given appointments in the Giuliani administration, and it was argued that it was a quid pro quo deal, since Giuliani is not generally considered a "liberal" by New York City standards.
 In 1999, The New York Observer called it an "ideologically bereft institution more interested in patronage than in policy."
 In 2009, Raymond Harding pleaded guilty to having accepted more than $800,000 in exchange for doing political favors for Alan G. Hevesi, a New York politician who was a frequent Liberal Party endorsee.